The family of Isaak Klein

 Theodor *03.03.1886 in Gunzenhausen.
 He was married to Erna Kohn *03.11.1891 in Diesback.
 The couple divorced after 1934.

 The Kleins sold their house already on 27.7.1934 to the furrier Gottlieb Abel, who then added his business to the dress shop.
 Theodor and Erna Klein left Gunzenhausen on 06.10.1934 and moved to Stuttgart, where they got divorced.
-Nothing is known of what later happened to them.

 Source: Documentation on the Jewish inhabitants of Gunzenhausen, compiled by the Municipal Archivist Werner Mühlhäuser